moj-analytical-services/splink/docs/topic_guides/topic_guides_index.md

 This section contains in-depth guides on a variety of topics and concepts within Splink, as well as data linking more generally.
 These are intended to provide an extra layer of detail ontop of the Splink [tutorial](../demos/00_Tutorial_Introduction.ipynb) and [examples](../examples_index.md).

-The topic guides are broken up into the following sections:
+The topic guides are broken up into the following categories:

 1. [Record Linkage Theory](record_linkage.md), for an introduction to data linkage from a theoretical perspective, and to help build some intuition around the parameters being estimated in Splink models.
 2. [Linkage Models in Splink](backends.md), for an introduction to the building blocks of a Splink model.
 Including the supported SQL Backends and how to define a model with a Splink Settings dictionary.